-Baccalaureate/Bachelor's degree: Honours (DLE) TST General Degree-Level Expectations (DLE's) for Second Entry Undergraduate Certificate Programs Learning Outcomes for Certificate in Theology and Interreligious Engagement (CTIE) Program: The student will be able to demonstrate: This certificate is awarded to students who have demonstrated the following: a) Developed knowledge and critical understanding of the key concepts, methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of discipline; b) Developed understanding of many of the major fields in a discipline including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related disciplines; c) Developed ability to: i.
-Gather, review, evaluate and interpret information; and ii.
-Compare the merits of alternate hypotheses or creative options, relevant to one or more of the major fields in a discipline; d) Developed, detailed knowledge of and experience in research in an area of the discipline; e) Developed critical thinking and analytical skills inside and outside the discipline; and f) Ability to apply learning from one or more areas outside the discipline.
-Developed and critical comprehension of the methods, sources, and norms of the faith tradition(s) represented by the member College, including, a respectful, comparative dialogue with Christian belief(s) or other spiritual tradition(s).
+Baccalaureate/Bachelor's degree: Honours (DLE) TST General Degree-Level Expectations (DLE's) for Second Entry Undergraduate Certificate Programs Learning Outcomes for Certificate in Theology and Interreligious Engagement (CTIE) Program: The student will be able to demonstrate: This certificate is awarded to students who have demonstrated the following: a) Developed knowledge and critical understanding of the key concepts, methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of discipline; b) Developed understanding of many of the major fields in a discipline including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related disciplines; c) Developed ability to: Developed and critical comprehension of the methods, sources, and norms of the faith tradition(s) represented by the member College, including, a respectful, comparative dialogue with Christian belief(s) or other spiritual tradition(s).
 General knowledge and understanding of at least 2 religious traditions, other than Christianity; Broad understanding of some of the major fields in comparative theology, theologies/ philosophies of religion, spiritual and ministerial practices; Ability to identify, gather, review, and evaluate information and significant interpretations in at least one religious tradition's text, context, spirituality and practice, and theological perspective; and Understanding of religious diversity from a Christian theological perspective.
 2. Knowledge of methodologies An understanding of methods of enquiry or creative activity, or both, in their primary area of study that enables the student to: a) Evaluate the appropriateness of different approaches to solving problems using well established ideas and techniques: b) Devise and sustain arguments or solve problems using these methods; and c) Describe and comment upon particular aspects of current research or equivalent advanced scholarship.
 Developed ability to employ and interrelate two or more dominant methodologies in an area of focus (e.g. scriptural, historical, practical, systematic, etc.) and to evaluate their role in developing theological arguments; and Ability to critically engage current scholarship on methods, sources and norms of the faith or spiritual tradition(s) engaged by the member College.
-Ability to:
+Ability to: identify distinctive methodologies in the various areas of a belief tradition; Describe how two or more methodologies can function in a sustained argument; and Analyze methodologies applied in relevant scholarship in a course and adopt or reject those methodologies in the student's own writing;